severalnines/docs/user-guide/mongodb/backup.rst

 * **Backup Method**
 	- mongodump - See `mongodump`_ section.
-	- mongodb consistent - See `mongodb consistent`_ section.
+	- mongodb consistent - See `mongodb consistent`_ section (deprecated).
+	- Percona Backup for MongoDB - See `Percona Backup for MongoDB`_ section (requires installation).

+..
+Note:: If Percona Backup for MongoDB is not enabled, ClusterControl will notify the user to install it first and a shared directory mounted on all MongoDB nodes is required.

 * **Storage Directory**
 	- Enter a backup directory or use default path provided by ClusterControl under *ClusterControl > Settings > Backup*.
 ClusterControl organizes backup directory according to shard or replica set name, under the *Backup Directory* on the ClusterControl host.